python-pillow/Pillow/winbuild/README.md

 * (in powershell) `build_deps.cmd` invokes the dependency build.
 * `python build.py --clean` makes Pillow for the matrix of Pythons.
 * `python test.py` runs the tests on Pillow in all the virtual envs.
-*  Currently working with zlib, libjpeg, freetype, and libtiff on Python 2.7, 3.3, and 3.4, both 32 and 64 bit, on a local win7 pro machine and appveyor.com (3.3 untested there)
+*  Currently working with zlib, libjpeg, freetype, and libtiff on Python 2.7, 3.3, and 3.4, both 32 and 64 bit, on a local win7 pro machine and appveyor.com
 * Webp is built, not detected.
 * LCMS and OpenJpeg are not building.